Omertà (novel): Reception

 The novel received varying reviews.
 In Time magazine, R.Z.
 Sheppard said "This posthumously published novel by the author of The Godfather has more tasty twists than a plate of fusilli", and "this deft and passionate last novel by the Balzac of the Mafia", while Michiko Kakutani wrote in The New York Times "Fact is, the more I think about it, the more this book gives me agita.
 God forbid that I should criticize the author of the great GF, but I gotta be honest with you: the man has lost his touch."

 Planned adaptation

-Before the novel was published, Miramax bidded for adaptation rights from Puzo's estate.
+Before the novel was published, Miramax bid for adaptation rights from Puzo's estate.
 Bert Fields negotiated the deal, which was rumored to be worth $3 million.
 Alan Sereboff was offered a three-pic deal to adapt the book, with a potential miniseries for CBS.

 Several years later, the rights to the novel were carried over to The Weinstein Company when the Weinsteins left Miramax, and a new television adaptation was announced with Sylvester Stallone cast in the lead role and Antoine Fuqua set to direct.